Cyber-physical-Systems-Lab/Autonomous-car-guide/Guide.md

 chassis do not fit the motor’s pinion shaft.

 Either swap out the motor for a one that fits the requirements on the other components.
-Or swap out only the battery to be able to skip the wire replacement.
+Or swap out the battery to be able to skip the wire replacement and order another pinion gear.
 -----------------------------------------------------------------------
-## Chassie build
+## Chassis build
 -----------------------------------------------------------------------
 The **XRAY M18 PRO** is delivered as a disassembled chassis and must be assembled before use.
 A simple step-by-step assembly guide is included